Hey. Welcome to the first part of this brand new two-part series on the indicators of digital analytics transformation.

 Elite: use data to measure what is happening + determine why + make ONGOING data-informed changes

 Source: Hotjar State of Web Analytics 2020

-The results are shocking as only less than half the brands surveyed leverage digital analytics at the advanced level.
+The results are shocking as only less than half the brands surveyed leverage digital analytics process at the advanced level.